jeetsukumaran/delineate/src/delineate-docs/source/quickstart.rst

-   By default ``delineate-estimate`` will create output files in the current (working) directory with a filename stem given by the filename stem of the configuration file.
+   By default ``delineate-estimate`` will create output files in the current (working) directory with a filename stem given by the filename stem of the constraints file.
 If you out want to specify a different path and/or directory, you would use this option.
 For e.g.,

    ::